Ford execs met with US lawmakers amid criticism of China battery maker CATL | Law-Order

 Ford execs met with US lawmakers amid criticism of China battery maker CATL

-Last week, the chairs of two U.S. House of Representatives committees said they were investigating Ford's partnership with CATL.

-Michigan Senator Gary Peters, a Democrat, told Reuters he met with Farley and hopes concerns about the plant can be resolved.
-"We talked through some of the challenges and potential path," Peters said Thursday, declining to elaborate.
+U.S. Senator Gary Peters, a Democrat from Michigan, told Reuters he met with Farley and hopes concerns about the plant can be resolved.
+"We talked through some of the challenges and potential path," Peters said on Thursday, declining to elaborate.
+Ford announced in February it is spending $3.5 billion to build a battery plant in Michigan using technology from CATL, the world's largest battery maker.

+The automaker declined to comment on the meetings which covered a wide variety of issues, sources said.
+Representative James Comer was among the Kentucky delegation members who met on Tuesday with Bill Ford, a spokesman for the lawmaker said.
+Jason Smith and Mike Gallagher, Republican chairs of the House Ways and Means Committee and the Select Committee on China, in a letter last week demanded Ford Motor answer questions.

+"We are concerned that the deal could simply facilitate the partial onshoring of PRC-controlled battery technology, raw materials, and employees while collecting tax credits and flowing funds back to CATL through the licensing agreement," the House letter said.
+Ford said last week the automaker "will own and run this plant in the United States, instead of building a battery plant elsewhere or exclusively importing LFP (lithium iron phosphate) batteries from China like our competitors do.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)